Moo Ping

 Why this works

-Moo Ping is a classic Thai dish that showcases the art of marinating and grilling.
+Moo Ping is a classic Thai dish that showcases the art of marinating (soaking food in a seasoned liquid so it absorbs flavor and softens) and grilling.
 The combination of coconut milk, garlic, coriander root, fish sauce, and palm sugar creates a unique marinade that infuses the pork with flavors while also tenderizing the meat.
-Coconut milk adds richness, while palm sugar caramelizes during grilling, creating those enticing mahogany edges.
+Coconut milk adds richness, while palm sugar caramelizes (heats until its sugars turn glossy brown and sweet-bitter) during grilling, creating those enticing mahogany edges.
 If the pork seems too dry after grilling, it might be slightly overcooked; ensure the grill temperature is not too high, and keep an eye on the cooking time.
 Proper moisture retention can also be aided by allowing the skewers to rest before serving, which helps maintain juiciness.
 This technique not only ensures deliciously tender skewers but also teaches the skill of caramelization, a crucial element in making many Thai dishes.